 Buying short-term health insurance usually requires you to answer medical questions.
 Short-term health plans don’t qualify as major medical insurance under the Affordable Care Act (ACA).
 So plans can deny you a policy based on your health and exclude coverage for preexisting conditions.

-If you choose to get short-term coverage, you should carefully review the policy to understand its limitations.
-You also want to compare costs (such as premiums and deductibles) with ACA plans to decide which works best for your needs and budget.
+Before you choose to sign up for health coverage, carefully review the policy to understand its limitations.
+You also want to compare costs, such as premiums and deductibles, to decide which works best for your needs and budget.